 First Line Supervisor Blowout Prevention

-The First Line Supervisors Blowout Prevention course will teach first line supervisors (drillers) who work on a drilling rig the theories of blowout prevention, how to use warning signs to recognize a kick and safely shut-in a well.
-Well control procedures and rig crew responsibilities during well killing operations are also covered.
+The First Line Supervisors Blowout Prevention course will teach first line supervisors (drillers) who work on a drilling rig the theory of blowout prevention.
+Participants will learn how to recognize kick use warning signs and safely shut-in a well.
+Blowout prevention equipment, well control procedures and rig crew responsibilities during well killing operations are also covered.
+This course is delivered virtually and in person.

-Upon successful completion of this course and examination with a minimum score of 70%, you will receive a Certificate of Completion that is valid for three years.
+• Upon successful completion of this course, you will receive Certificate that is valid for three years, virtual course certificates are self-print

 Topics Covered